protolambda/eth2.0-ssz/specs/types/basic.md

 - 1 to 32 bytes long, for merkleization purposes.
 - A power of 2 bytes long, for packing/alignment purposes.
 See [chunkification](../merkleization/chunkify.md).
 - [Fixed length](../representation/fixed_variable_size.md)
-- No two ways to describe one value of the same type.

 ## Unsinged integers